Motivation Mondays: Revisiting Easter & Passover

 Happy Easter and Passover weekend!

 Growing up, Easter was central to my religious celebrations.
-I looked forward to the joy of Easter Sunday services, colorful eggs, and special meals—complete with chocolate treats shaped like bunnies and eggs.
+I looked forward to the joy of Easter Sunday services, celebrating the resurrection of Jesus Christ, colorful eggs for little kids, and special family meals, complete with chocolate treats shaped like bunnies and eggs for the little ones.
 It was a time of celebration, family, and faith.
+Christ had Risen.
+Hosanna in the highest heavens.

 This year, in the spirit of Easter and Passover, let us pray for global healing and an end to suffering.
 Let us extend peace and goodwill to one another and keep hope alive.
 We can all do our part.
 I will be attending online services, spending time in the Word, sharing meals with loved ones, and giving so that other families may also be fed.